wire-elements/modal/README.md

 <a href="https://packagist.org/packages/wire-elements/modal"><img src="https://img.shields.io/packagist/l/wire-elements/modal" alt="License"></a>
 </p>

+## BETA for Livewire v3
+This is the readme for the BETA version of the package for Livewire v3. **If you are looking for the readme for the stable version for Livewire v2 [click here](https://github.com/wire-elements/modal/tree/1.0.0).**

 ## About Wire Elements Modal
 Wire Elements Modal is a Livewire component that provides you with a modal that supports multiple child modals while maintaining state.